Floods (Fightstar song): Video

 The video depicts the band playing inside the attic of a small house.
 As the song progresses various CGI shots from the film Flood are shown, which visualises mass flooding across famous landmarks in London.
-Firstly the 02 Dome (formerly the Millennium Dome), then Tower Bridge, followed by the London Eye and finally Westminster.
+Firstly the 02 (formerly the Millennium Dome), then Tower Bridge, followed by the London Eye and finally Westminster.
 As the song comes to a climax the sound of rain fall increases as bass player Dan Haigh looks at the window.
 The camera swings out to show nearly everything submerged under water, including the house the band were playing in, This is exactly the same shot as in the film, but the film depicts a lady screaming for help.
 The video is available on the band's official site and YouTube.
 A "Behind The Scenes" clip is also soon to be made available.